How to choose the Machine Learning model for your problem?

 This is a two-step process.

 - Categorize by input.
-If you have labeled data, it’s a supervised learning problem.
+If you have labelled data, it’s a supervised learning problem.
 If you have unlabelled data and want to find structure, it’s an unsupervised learning problem.
 If you want to optimize an objective function by interacting with an environment, it’s a reinforcement learning problem.

 - Categorize by output.
 If the output of your model is a number, it’s a regression problem.
 If the output of your model is a class, it’s a classification problem.
 If the output of your model is a set of input groups, it’s a clustering problem.